GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 Product from the Web Store, remotely disable or remove the Product from user systems or devices, or flag, filter, modify related materials (including but not limited to descriptions, screenshots, or metadata), or reclassify the Product.
-If you have any questions or concerns regarding a removal, you may contact us at http://groups.google.com/a/chromium.org/group/chromium-apps/.
+If you have any questions or concerns regarding a removal, you may contact us at [One Stop Support contact form][one-stop].
 Google reserves the right to suspend or bar any Product from the Web Store.

 7.3 From time to time, Google Chrome may check for available updates to Products, including but not